 Section 1.
 Qualification Membership in the Corporation shall be open to any person, partnership, corporation, association, company, cooperative, municipality, trust, or other organization or entity which:

-Has a recognizable interest in the furtherance of the purposes of the Corporation as set forth in the Articles of Incorporation; and
+Has a recognizable interest in the furtherance of the purposes of the Corporation as in the Articles of Incorporation; and

 Has tendered for payment fees and dues specified by the Board of Directors pursuant to Article IV of these Bylaws.